alpkaanaksu/itpguide/posts/null-checks.md

 layout: layouts/post.njk
 ---

-You can check if a variable is null by using the equality operator `==`, since your **really** want to compare the references in this case.
+You can check if a variable is null by using the equality operator `==`, since you **really** want to compare the references in this case.

 ```java
 if (variable == null) {